CodingItWrong/riverbed-web/README.md

 Before building a preview client, edit `assets/ios/shareExtension/Config.swift` to uncomment the production URL and add a production key.
 Do not commit these changes to CI.
 (Confirm if this sends that version to EAS's servers)

-To build a new preview client: `eas build --profile preview --platform ios`.
+To build a new preview client, **first set the production share extension URL in `Config.swift`**, then run: `eas build --profile preview --platform ios`.

 To install on the device, load the expo.dev build page on the device and tap Install.